LukasAnda/Lokalise/README.md

 <img width="1631" alt="kotlin-cli-starter_–_nativeMain_…_Files_kt__kotlin-cli-starter_nativeMain__and_GitHub_Desktop_and_kamranahmedse_git-standup__Recall_what_you_did_on_the_last_working_day__Psst__or_be_nosy_and_find_what_someone_else_in_your_team_did__-_" src="https://user-images.githubusercontent.com/459464/117189924-0baafe80-addf-11eb-84d9-c1e52f3f704d.png">

-## The template reimplements `git-standup`
+## The template reimplements `transkribe`

-The template reimplements [`git-standup`](https://github.com/kamranahmedse/git-standup) so that you can learn and find inspiration from a real world example.
+The template reimplements [`transkribe`](https://github.com/kamranahmedse/git-standup) so that you can learn and find inspiration from a real world example.

 Simply run it in and it will give you the output from the last working day